Updated: Dec 2, 2022

 Join award-winning filmmaker Koura Linda as she welcomes you to the Filmmaking (Actually) podcast - yay!
 Who is she?
 How is she?
 When is she?
 Koura answers those questions and more for those who want to start learning the ins and outs of independent movie-making from a unique perspective.

 If you want to ask a question or just want to say hello, you can write to us at filmmakingactually(at)gmail(dot)com!
-You can also sign up for our mailing list through the "Contact Us" section of our website, for all the latest projects and updates on what we are working on.
+You can also sign up for our mailing list through the "Contact Us" section of our website, for filmmaking tips and tricks, along with all the latest projects and updates on what we are working on.

 Below please find a transcript of this episode.
 Episodes are also available as audio-only podcasts here or with subtitles in this video:

 Hello, my name is Koura Linda, and this is my podcast, "Filmmaking (actually)."
 Ta-da!